MeoMunDep/Somnia-Network/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it.
-> To run the bot, use the following command: `cd "somnia-network-main/somnia network"; node meomundep`
+> To run the bot, use the following command: `cd "somnia-network"; node meomundep`

 ## 📦 Running with Docker